 The SWF provides two forms of discretionary grants:

 Aim to help eligible people on low incomes meet immediate short-term needs arising from exceptional circumstances such as an emergency or disaster.

 Community Care Grants

 Official statistics are produced by professionally independent statistical staff.
-Find more information on the standards of official statistics in Scotland.

 Budget allocation for local authorities

 The distribution of SWF funding to local authorities is based on the Income Domain of the Scottish Index of Multiple Deprivation (SIMD).
 This aims to ensure that more money goes to the areas where more people experience poverty.
 It was agreed with COSLA in 2016 and was phased in over the following three years.

 Full details of the SWF allocations and expenditure since April 2013 can be found in the quarterly statistics.